OnroerendErfgoed/brdr/README.md

       for 'predicted' interesting
       relevant distances (predictor)
     * aligner.get_formula(): Calculating a descriptive formula of a thematic boundary based on a reference layer
+    * evaluate(): Evaluates a thematic dictionary on equality with another version and adds a 'evaluation'-property

 * Exporters:
     * aligner.get_results_as_geojson(): Returns a collection of geojson-dictionaries with the results (resulting